fmenardo/Bgt_popgen_Europe_2024/README.md

 Here you find the code to reproduce the analyses performed in **Population genetics and molecular epidemiology of wheat powdery mildew in Europe** Jigisha et al. etc..

+With this repository we ty to ensure reproducibility of all the analyses performed for this study.
+While we strived to document our code and facilitate the reproduction of our analyses, this is not a ready to run repository.
+At the very least you will need to install the correct software and adjust the paths to be able to run this code.

 - Data preparation
   - [WGS pipeline](WGS_pipeline/WGS_pipeline.md)